Skip to content

 ROS2 Integration

-Integrating Intended on ROS2 (DOC-P1)#
+Integrating Intended on ROS2#

 Prereqs: ROS2 Humble or newer, Python 3.10+, an Intended tenant API key.

-ROS2 already has good primitives for what a robot is doing.
-It does not have a primitive for whether the robot is allowed to do it.
-The moment an LLM, planner, or operator command becomes the source of an action, you need:
+ROS2 has good primitives for what a robot is doing.
+It has no primitive for whether the robot is allowed to do it.
+The moment an LLM, planner, or operator command becomes the source of an action, you want an auditable record of which OI category it falls under, a short-lived signed credential the controller checks before commanding motors, and a safe-default fallback if that credential is denied or expires.
+Intended is that layer.

 Architecture#